npm/wombat-cli/README.md

 the helpful wombat tool

 Commands:
-  hook    control your webhooks
+  hook    control your hooks
-  whoami  which npm user are you
+  whoami  the username you are authenticated as

 Options:
   --help     Show help                                                 [boolean] --version  show version information                                  [boolean]
 ```

-Only `whoami` actually works.

-So far.
+You may also do fun things like `wombat ls --depth=0` and `npm` will be invoked.

+## license

+ISC probably eventually.
+For the moment unreleased.s